m0rb1u5/roll-dice-app/README.md

    !
 Doctor found issues in 2 categories.
    ```

-3. [Install dependencies]([Adding a package dependency to an app](https://docs.flutter.dev/packages-and-plugins/using-packages#adding-a-package-dependency-to-an-app)).
+3. [Install dependencies](https://docs.flutter.dev/packages-and-plugins/using-packages#adding-a-package-dependency-to-an-app).
 For this step, run the following command on the root project: `flutter pub get`.
 4. Open the project on the IDE.
 You can use Visual Studio Code or Android Studio (the first one is recommended).

 ## Run and Debug